Justeez/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11
 Script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

+Tasks 12
+Script that creates a directory with permissions 751 in the working directory.

+Task 13
+Script that changes the group owner to school for a file.

+Task 14
+Script that changes the owner, the group owner and all files and directories in the working directory.

+Task 15
+Script that changes the owner and the group owner of file1 to file1 and file3 respectively.

+Task 16
+Script that changes the owner of file1 to file2 only if it is owned by the user file3.

+Task 17
+Script that will play the StarWars IV episode in the terminal.